 Qt Wayland Compositor

-The Qt Wayland Compositor API includes features needed to create a display server.
+The Qt Wayland Compositor includes features necessary to create a compositor:

 - A C++ API for low-level access and control.

 - Support for common extensions, including XDG Shell and IVI Application.

 - APIs to easily expand the support for custom extensions.

 The Qt Wayland Compositor recognizes the following environment variables and command-line arguments:

 - QT_WAYLAND_HARDWARE_INTEGRATION Selects the hardware integration plugin to use.

 - QT_WAYLAND_CLIENT_BUFFER_INTEGRATION Selects the client buffer integration plugin to use.